Korean alcoholic beverages: Joseon Dynasty

-During the Joseon Dynasty (1392-1910), private families’ home brewers developed techniques to make liquor of highest quality and hence this era saw the peak of Sul culture and its technical advancement.
+During the Joseon period (1392–1910), private families' home brewers developed techniques to make liquor of highest quality and hence this era saw the peak of Sul culture and its technical advancement.
 In 1610 compilation of Dongui bogam, an exemplar of Korean Medicine helped in the creation of a new liquor using medicinal herb.
 During this time period Sojutgori, a type of distiller for soju boosted the production of Soju and thus its consumption.
-Soju had become so popular in Joseon Dynasty it was thought to deplete nation’s food supply, due to this a famous scholar and politician Jeong Yakyong suggested the king to confiscate the distillers from common people and thus preserve rice.
+Soju had become so popular in Joseon Dynasty it was thought to deplete nation's food supply, due to this a famous scholar and politician Jeong Yakyong suggested the king to confiscate the distillers from common people and thus preserve rice.
 In contrast to that the rich and the aristocratic society consumed luxury alcohols.
 During this period, the country had developed indigenous liquor with its distinct characteristics by region.
 Soju for the northern region, Yakju for the middle region and Takju for the southern region.
 During the late Joseon, Gwahaju a type of rice wine: where soju a distilled spirit is added to brewed liquor.
 This was originally done to preserve rice wines during summer.

-1910-1945
+1910–1945

 Before the Japanese colonial rule, Sul was brewed in small scale at home.
 The new colonial government allowed only licensed brewers to make alcoholic beverages.
 It issued license to brewers in support of the government and passed a decree levying liquor tax.
 This resulted in banning home brewing, extinction of thousands of traditional liquors and industrialization of Sul production in Korea.
 Despite this many Korean households brewed Sul illegally.
 In 1916 a liquor tax law was adopted to suppress the Korean home brewers.
 Western drinks like beer, whisky were introduced in Korea and were popular among the wealthy, in the other hand common people still continued consuming traditional Korean beverages.

 Liquor tax was still valid even after liberation in 1945.
 Nuruk production became a concern due to the food shortage because of Korean War and hence in 1965 grain management law was passed which further tightened liquor control.
 After liberation, Sul production had reached its worst compared to before the period.
 During this time many traditional recipes were altered and a huge variety of traditional liquor was lost.
 Many of the techniques, skills and knowledge in the making of Sul were not recorded rather orally transmitted resulting in the loss of traditional home brewing.
 In 1980, the government lifted some controls on Sul ensuing reappearance of some types of Sul.
 Late 1980s consideration to designate traditional liquors a state heritage was underway.
 In 1995 government allowed home brewing.